yoraoktaar/Supermarket-RFM-Analysis/README.md

 Recency (Last Campaign) vs Response:

-Customers who responded to the campaign tended to be more recent (interacted more recently) — as indicated by their lower recency values.
-On the other hand, those who did not respond to the campaign had not made transactions for a longer period (higher recency values).
+Customers who respond to a campaign tend to be more recent — indicated by their lower recency scores.
+Conversely, customers who do not respond to a campaign are those who have not made a transaction in a longer time (have higher recency scores).
+Campaigns are effective when targeted to customers who are still active or have recently engaged.

 <span style="font-size:20px; font-family: monospace;">`Recomendation`</span>